GeekMasher/geekmasher.dev/content/dev/rust/22-05-29-rust-rocket.md

 }
 ```

-Lets start by going over each part of the code.
+We'll start by going over each part of the code.

-**Imports and Marcos:**
+**Imports and Macros:**

 ```rust
 #[macro_use] extern crate rocket;
 use log::info;
 ```

-The first line tells Rust that we want to use the marcos from the Rocket crate in our crate / binary directly without having to import each feature.
+The first line tells Rust that we want to use the [macros](https://doc.rust-lang.org/book/ch19-06-macros.html) from the Rocket crate in our crate / binary directly without having to import each feature.
 These features are used heavily when building a Rocket application.

-The second line is us importing the `log` crate and in particular the `info!(...)` marco.
+The second line is us importing the `log` crate and, in particular, the `info!(...)` macro.
-This allows us to use a dedicated logger which is configurable versus using `println!(...)` marco which isn't configurable but great for debugging.
+This allows us to use a dedicated logger which is configurable versus using `println!(...)` macro which isn't configurable but great for debugging.

 **Defining a function as a Rocket route:**